Buying Guides

 Best L-Shaped

-The key dimension here is the 19-inch depth on each side.
-This is shallower than a standard straight desk, but it's consistent across both wings — no surprise narrowing toward the corner joint.
-The integrated CPU stand keeps your tower off the floor (protecting it from dust and accidental kicks) without consuming desktop space.
+The 19-inch depth on each side is shallower than a standard straight desk, but it's consistent across both wings — no surprise narrowing toward the corner joint.
+The integrated CPU stand keeps your tower off the floor and off the desktop.

-Total footprint: This desk needs a corner.
-The full footprint is 66.1 inches along one wall and 47 inches along the adjacent wall, plus 24-36 inches of chair clearance extending from the corner.
-In room terms, you need a corner that's at least 5.5 feet x 4 feet before accounting for the chair.
+Total footprint: Corner required.
+66.1 inches along one wall, 47 inches along the adjacent wall, plus 24–36 inches of chair clearance from the corner.
+You need a corner that's at least 5.5 × 4 feet before the chair.

-Who it's for: Gamers with multiple peripherals, content creators running dual screens plus a drawing tablet, or anyone with a corner to fill.
-The L-shape turns dead corner space into the most workspace per square foot of any desk type.
+Who it's for: You've got a corner doing nothing and you want it working.
+Gamers with multiple peripherals, content creators running dual screens plus a drawing tablet — the L-shape gives you the most workspace per square foot of any desk type.

-Watch out for: This is a corner-only desk — it looks and functions awkwardly against a flat wall.
-At 19 inches deep per side, large monitors need arms to sit at a comfortable distance.
-Assembly time varies widely (25-90 minutes) depending on your experience.
-The two-desk-section design means a visible seam at the L-joint.
+Watch out for: Corner only.
+Against a flat wall, the unused wing just eats floor space.
+At 19 inches deep per side, large monitors need arms for comfortable distance.
+Assembly time swings wildly (25–90 minutes).
+Visible seam at the L-joint.

 NSdirect 63-Inch Computer Desk — Best for Large Workspaces